-During the late 40’s 50’s and 60’s, both Bristol-Myers and Squibb were heavy players in antibiotic development leading to discoveries of streptomycin, tetracycline, and other antibiotics.
+During the late 40’s 50’s and 60’s, both Bristol-Myers and E. R. Squibb were heavy players in antibiotic development leading to discoveries of streptomycin, tetracycline, and other antibiotics.
 While Bristol-Myers continued its consumer expansion, purchasing Clairol and Mead Johnson & Company to manufacture cosmetics and infant formula, the company also introduced several early chemotherapeutic agents which are still in use today.

-Over the past two decades, BMS has been honored for philanthropic work in AIDS/HIV and pediatric medicine and was given the National Medal of Technology by President Bill Clinton in 1998 and chosen as “America’s Most Admired Pharmaceutical Company” by FORTUNE Magazine in 2001.
+Over the past two decades, BMS has been honored for philanthropic work in AIDS/HIV and pediatric medicine, was given the National Medal of Technology by President Bill Clinton in 1998 and chosen as “America’s Most Admired Pharmaceutical Company” by FORTUNE Magazine in 2001.
 The company has continued expansion with a slew commercial agreements and acquisitions.

 In August of 2012, BMS acquired Amylin Pharmaceuticals, giving BMS control of the blockbuster, novel anti-diabetes medications Byetta and Bydureon.
 Though these medications were revolutionary and big selling medications, they also brought big problems with a slew of personal injury lawsuits.

-Bristol-Myers Squibb Manufacturing and Marketing Issues
+Bristol Myers Squibb Manufacturing and Marketing Issues

-In 2007, Bristol-Myers Squibb settled cases for off-label promotion of the atypical antipsychotic Abilify and multiple accusations of overcharging the government and inflated prices at the cost of $515 million.
 In 2010, BMS received a warning letter from the Food and Drug Administration regarding microbial contamination, poor environmental conditions, and substandard testing and sampling procedures at BMS facilities, some of which were repeated violations, previously noted in 2005 and 2009.

 Byetta / Bydureon